 Operations

-A student body organization may be established for the purpose of providing essential activities closely related to, but not normally included as part of the regular instructional program of a campus of the CSU.
-A primary objective of a student body organization is to provide for campus student self-government; however, the student body organization may operate other auxiliary organization functions such as bookstores, food services, and other campus services.
+A student body organization may be established for the purpose of providing essential activities closely related to, but not normally included as part of the regular instructional program of a university of the CSU.
+A primary objective of a student body organization is to provide for university student self-government; however, the student body organization may operate other auxiliary organization functions such as bookstores, food services, and other university services.
 A student body organization may be established at any state university under the supervision of the university officials.
 Cal.
 Educ.
 Code § 89300; 5 CCR § 42401(a).

 Organization

 Student body organization governing boards shall consist primarily of students.
-However, each student body organization shall have a representative of the campus president to advise on policy and serve as a liaison between student governing board and the president of the campus.
+However, each student body organization shall have a representative of the university president to advise on policy and serve as a liaison between student governing board and the president of the university.
 5 CCR § 42602(a).

 Student Fees